JavierMendez-Coder/LaunchX-FrontEnd-00-intro/README.md

 ### Creation of our buyer persona.

 Something I would like to clarify first is that I created the buyer persona after defining my target audience, since (at least for me) is easier to use the general-to-specific order.
-With this already clarified I can start explaining my though process to create the buyer persona.
+With this already clarified I can start explaining my thought process to create the buyer persona.

 - The buyer persona has to be familiarized with the concept of internet and online processes, so he/she won't struggle trying to understand what the purpouse of the web page is and how to use it.